Unfocus Group

 3. Minimum bias

-4. Authentic and higher participation
+4. Authentic participation

 5. Participant Reflection

-Disadvantages of Unfocus Groups
+Challenges of Unfocus Groups

 1. Difficult recruitment

-3. Time consuming and costly
+3. Time and cost intensive

-4. Refocus/ Facilitator intervention
+4. Facilitator intervention

-5. Participant Frustration
+5. Participant frustration

 6. Unwarranted emotions